reem-shaikh/70DaysOfCode/main/16-01/readme.md

     ✅Display data from the object:
       document.getElementById("demo").innerHTML = car.fuel_type;
 ```
-Any objects data member (object property), can be accesed directly by using .<property_name>.
+Any objects data member (object property), can be accesed directly by using .<property_name> using setter and getter functions

 #### What if there is a situation where we want to access, but dont want to allow update ?
-> Eg: anybody can access API key but nobody should be able to update it
+> Eg: anybody can access API key but nobody should be able to update it, from outside the class

-Q. Suppose we have a counter which can only increement we dont want anyone to be able to deecrement the counter?
+#### Q. Suppose we have a counter which can only increement we dont want anyone to be able to deecrement the counter?
 ```bash
 <script>
 class book3 {